shankrv/html-css/Omnifood/notes.md

 - Run the Lighthouse performance test in Chrome DevTools and to fix any reported issues
 - add `!important` to helper classes to have maximum priority while applying the styles
 - `header`, `main`, and `footer` are the base semantic elements in HTML5 for a webpage layout
+- pseudo elements are used to add visual styles instead of a new element polluting the HTML
+- pseudo elements (child) can not be added to the image element as per the HTML standards